 The paleobiogeochemical records presented in this study throw light on the nature of the factors forcing both the isotopic composition of the coccoliths and the magnitude of the vital effects in relatively small versus large coccoliths.
-We take advantage of the major and well constrained pCO2 rise that occurs over the penultimate deglaciation between 140 and 130 kyrs to study the response of the differential coccolith vital effects to ambient CO2 levels.
+We take advantage of the major and well-constrained pCO2 rise that occurs over the penultimate deglaciation between 140 and 130 kyr to study the response of the differential coccolith vital effects to ambient CO2 levels.
 We validate results from previous culture and numerical experiments, in that the difference between the isotopic composition between small and large coccolith size fractions responds to a forcing exerted by the availability of CO2, which sustains both cellular photosynthesis and calcification.

-This study outlines the "low CO2" endmember of a more general transfer function tying the differential coccolith vital effects (Δ13C{small-large} and Δ18O{small-large}) to an ambient CO2 concentration, applicable to periods such as Pleistocene glacial-interglacial cycles.
-However, a more detailed record of the oceanographic and primary productivity changes that occur over the deglaciation is needed before this relationship can be defined beyond a first order trend.
+This study outlines the "low-CO2" endmember of a more general transfer function tying the differential coccolith vital effects ($\Delta^{13}C{small-large}$ and $\Delta^{18}O{small-large}$) to an ambient CO2 concentration, applicable to periods such as Pleistocene glacial-interglacial cycles.
+However, a more detailed record of the oceanographic and primary productivity changes that occur over the deglaciation is needed before this relationship can be defined beyond a first-order trend.
 This works sets the foundations for the use of coccolith differential vital effects to extend the ice core pCO2 records into Quaternary time periods of particular interest.
-This includes target intervals such as the Mid-Pleistocene Transition (ca. 1250-700 ka), over which no ice-derived CO2 record currently exists, and during which variations in atmospheric pCO2 concentrations are believed to have caused the changes of the glacial-interglacial pace from 40 to 100-kyr-cyclicity.
+This includes target intervals such as the Middle Pleistocene Transition (ca. 1250-700 ka), over which no icederived CO2 record currently exists and during which variations in atmospheric pCO2 concentrations are believed to have caused the changes in the glacial-interglacial pace from 40 to 100 kyr cyclicity.